Formalizing Statistical Causality via Modal Logic: Introduction

 To address these problems, we propose a logic-based approach to formalizing and explaining the correctness of statistical causal inference.
 Specifically, we introduce a formal language called \emph{statistical causality language} (\StaCL{}) to formally describe and check the requirements for statistical causal inference.
 We consider this work as the first step to building a framework for formally guaranteeing and explaining the reliability of scientific research.

-\paragraph{Contributions.} Our main contributions are as follows: \begin{itemize} \item We propose a formal language for formalizing and explaining statistical causality.
-Specifically, we propose \emph{statistical causality language} (\StaCL{}) to describe statistical causality over variables by using modal operators for interventions. \item We define a \emph{Kripke model for statistical causality}.
-To formalize not only statistical correlation but also statistical causality, we introduce the notion of a \emph{data generator} in a possible world.
-Then we clarify the relationships between the Kripke model and the causal diagram in statistical causal inference. \item We introduce the notion of \emph{causal predicates} to express statistical causal properties.
-Then we interpret them using a data generator instead of a valuation in a Kripke model.
-In contrast, the \emph{(classical) predicates} are interpreted using the valuation of the Kripke model to express only \emph{statistical correlations}. \item We introduce a sound deductive system \AXwCP{} for \StaCL{} that has axioms for probability distributions, interventions, and causal predicates.
-These axioms provide insight into the relationships among conditioning, interventions, and causality that no prior work has formalized explicitly using logic. \item The axioms of \AXwCP{} are expressive enough to reason about all causal effects identifiable by Pearl's \emph{do-calculus}~\cite{Pearl:95:biometrika}.
-In fact, \AXwCP{} can derive the rules of the do-calculus.
-By introducing the modal operators for ``lazy interventions'', our proof approach is partly different from Pearl's~\cite{Pearl:95:biometrika}. \item We demonstrate by examples that \StaCL{} is useful to formalize and explain the correctness of statistical causal inference.
-In particular, we can describe the requirements and computations for causal inference explicitly as \StaCL{} formulas, and reason about statistical causality using \AXwCP{} without referring to the concrete structures of causal diagrams.
-To the best of our knowledge, ours appears to be the first modal logic that can specify the requirements for statistical causal inference and reason about the correctness of causal inference. \end{itemize} \conference{We show all proofs in the supplementary material.} \arxiv{We show all proofs in Appendix.}
+\PARAGRAPH{Contributions} Our main contributions are as follows: \begin{itemize} \item We propose \emph{statistical causality language} (\StaCL{}) for formalizing and explaining statistical causality by using modal operators for interventions. \item We define a \emph{Kripke model for statistical causality}.
+To formalize not only statistical correlation but also statistical causality, we introduce a \emph{data generator} in a possible world to model a causal diagram in a Kripke model. \item We introduce the notion of \emph{causal predicates} to express statistical causality and interpret them using a data generator instead of a valuation in a Kripke model.
+In contrast, \emph{(classical) predicates} are interpreted using a valuation in a Kripke model to express only \emph{statistical correlations}. \item We introduce a sound deductive system \AXwCP{} for \StaCL{} with axioms for probability distributions, interventions, and causal predicates.
+These axioms are expressive enough to reason about all causal effects identifiable by Pearl's \emph{do-calculus}~\cite{Pearl:95:biometrika}.
+We show that \AXwCP{} can reason about the correctness of causal inference methods (e.g., backdoor adjustment).
+Unlike prior work, \AXwCP{} does not aim to conduct causal inference about a specific causal diagram; rather, it concerns the correctness of the inference methods for any diagram.
+To the best of our knowledge, ours appears to be the first modal logic that can specify and reason about the requirements for causal inference. \end{itemize}